sshin23/con-pol-opt-code/README.md

 # con-pol-opt-code
-This repository is the code for the case study in "Constrained Policy Optimization for Stochastic Optimal Control under" by Sungho Shin, Francois Pacaud, and Mihai Anitescu.
+This repository is the code for the case study in "Constrained Policy Optimization for Stochastic Optimal Control under" by Sungho Shin, Francois Pacaud, Emil Constantinescu, and Mihai Anitescu.

 ## How to run